jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 It can be constructive to try flipping perspectives back and forth, thinking of a chord in context of both the minor and relative major scales.

-### Play minor key songs in position

-One of the most effective ways to practice is to play minor key songs we already know using chords in a single position.

 ## Shapes in second-string tonic position